brightspot/react-examples/theming/README.md

 ### 2. Configure theme global styling

 - `themeFields`: Add theme global styling fields to this root configuration field.
+The name of each field is the name that will appear in the theme schema.
+The same is true for content styling fields.

   <i>Theme configuration</i>:
     ```json5